CelestialDodo/RunAppsOnStartup/README.md

 5: Make a new folder called ( Dodo Co )

-6: In the folder ( Dodo Co ) paste the ( Autostart.py ) file from earlier
+6: In the folder ( Dodo Co ) paste the ( RunAppsOnStartup.zip ) file from earlier

-7: Inside the ( Dodo Co ) folder make a new folder named ( Disabled )
+7: Extract the RunAppsOnStartup.zip file, then open it if you see only 1 file and its a folder then open that one if not that is ok you will see 5 files either way

+8: Move the following files into the Dodo Co folder: Disabled, Autostart.py

+9: Delete the RunAppsOnStartup zip file and folder that you extracted

-8: Inside the ( Dodo Co ) folder right click the ( Autostart.py ) file, at the bottom it will show 'Create Shortcut' next copy the new shortcut
+10: Inside the ( Dodo Co ) folder right click the ( Autostart.py ) file, at the bottom it will show 'Create Shortcut' press that then copy the new shortcut

-9: Repeat steps 2 and 3
+11: Repeat steps 2 and 3

-10: paste the shortcut, then go back to the folder ( Dodo Co ) and delete the shortcut there
+12: paste the shortcut, then go back to the folder ( Dodo Co ) and delete the shortcut you just made

-(OPTIONAL) (RECOMMENDED) 11: Right-click the folder ( Disabled ) then click Send to > Create Desktop Shortcut
+(OPTIONAL) (RECOMMENDED) 13: Right-click the folder ( Disabled ) then click Send to > Create Desktop Shortcut

-(OPTIONAL) (RECOMMENDED) 12: Right-click the file ( Startup.py ) then click Sent to > Create Desktop Shortcut
+(OPTIONAL) (RECOMMENDED) 14: Right-click the file ( Startup.py ) then click Sent to > Create Desktop Shortcut

+To make sure you did it right look at the following pictures

 ## How to use app ##